Typical Course Sequence

 Second Year: At least two courses from the core areas.
 Very strong students may take Soc 3001 in the spring.
 Soc 3002 recommended.
 If you think you may want to do honors, we recommend taking Soc 2100.
+Environmental sociology majors should complete their second Earth and Environmental Science course during the second year.

 Fourth Year: Take the remaining electives and core courses.
 Honors students have a different trajectory and should see their advisors.